railsbridge-boston/railsbridge-boston/views/friday.markdown

 <strong>Note to attendees</strong>: This is material that we expect you to read during the workshop, not before it.
 The contents are subject to change beforehand.
 </div>

+TODO: fix all directory references so that Railsbridge VM users don't get lost

 # Friday Night

 ## Installfest